ArinzeGit/Arinze-Owoh-Portfolio/projects/README.md

 # Projects
 This folder showcases the projects I completed during my coding journey.
-Each Project Folder contains a readme file with clear explanations of the project, technologies used, and challenges faced.
+Each Project Folder contains a README file containing context for the project, how to run them, technologies used, and challenges faced.
 I did each project to apply the skills as I learned them.
 I have listed them  below in the order I completed them.
 ## Contents
 * [CSS Challenge](CSS%20Challenge) completed October, 2023
 * [Omah Lay Fanpage CSS Project](Omah%20Lay%20Fanpage%20CSS%20Project) completed November, 2023